-Providers are responsible for the submission of accurate Claims.
-Senior Whole Health requires coding of both diagnoses and procedures for all Claims as follows:
+Providers are responsible for submission of accurate Claims.
+Molina requires coding of both diagnoses and procedures for all Claims as follows:

-- For diagnoses, the required coding schemes are the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) - For procedures: - Profession and outpatient Claims require the Healthcare Common Procedure Coding System, Current Procedural Terminology Level 1 (CPT codes), Level 2 and 3 HCPCS codes. - Inpatient hospital Claims require International Classification of Diseases, 10th Revision, Procedure Coding System (ICD-10-PCS) coding schemes
+• For diagnoses, the required coding schemes are the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM).

+- For procedures: - Professional and outpatient Claims require the Healthcare Common Procedure Coding System, Current Procedural Terminology Level 1 (CPT codes), Level 2 and 3 (HCPCS codes). - Inpatient hospital Claims require International Classification of Diseases, 10th Revision, Procedure Coding System (ICD-10-PCS) coding schemes.

-Furthermore, Senior Whole Health requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.
+Furthermore, Molina requires that all Claims be coded in accordance with the HIPAA transaction code set guidelines and follow the guidelines within each code set.

-Senior Whole Health utilizes a Claims adjudication system that encompasses edits and audits that follow Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
+Molina utilizes a Claim adjudication system that encompasses edits and audits that follow State and Federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
 These payment rules include, but are not limited to, the following:

-- Manuals and Relative Value Unit (RVU) files published by CMS including: - National Correct Coding Initiative (NCCI) edits, including procedure-toprocedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
-If a professional organization has a more stringent/restrictive standard than a federal MUE, the professional organization standard may be used.

-- Medicare National Coverage Determinations (NCD) - o Medicare Local Coverage Determinations (LCD) - o CMS Physician Fee Schedule RVU indicators - CPT guidance published by the American Medical Association (AMA) - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industryrecognized guidance for specific services.
-Such payment policies may be more stringent than federal guidelines. - Senior Whole Health policies based on the appropriateness of health care and medical necessity. - Payment policies published by Senior Whole Health.
+- Manuals and Relative Value Unit (RVU) files published by the Centers for Medicare & Medicaid Services (CMS), including: - National Correct Coding Initiative (NCCI) edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
+In the event a State benefit limit is more stringent/restrictive than a Federal MUE, Molina will apply the State benefit limit.
+Furthermore, if a professional organization has a more stringent/restrictive standard than a Federal MUE or State benefit limit the professional organization standard may be used. - In the absence of State guidance, Medicare National Coverage Determinations (NCD). - In the absence of State guidance, Medicare Local Coverage Determinations (LCD). - CMS Physician Fee Schedule RVU indicators. - CPT guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - State-specific Claims reimbursement guidance. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
+Such payment policies may be more stringent than State and Federal guidelines. - Molina policies based on the appropriateness of health care and medical necessity. - Payment policies published by Molina.

-Telehealth Claims and billing
+Telehealth Claims and Billing